daniel-mckemie/signal_crate/README.md

 # Signal Crate
 Signal Crate is a terminal application written entirely in C for live audio processing and performance that is lightweight and easily expandable.
-Blending the worlds of scripted event programming with modular synthesizer design.
+Blending the worlds of control voltage, scripted event programming with modular synthesizer design.
 All modules are controllable via the computer keyboard, one another, or using OSC.

 This does not yet have a build file, but if you are interested in using or developing for the environment, I can certainly make one and help set it up.
 Currently only runs on MacOS with Linux support to follow.
 I will get to this if/when interest arises!

+There is no current build or dmg file, but in the interim to install and run Signal Crate, there are just a few C libraries needed to install.
+Homebrew is likely easiest, but however you like to do it!

+To install Signal Crate:
+1. Clone this repo
+2. Install Homebrew
+3. brew install portaudio liblo fftw libsndfile
+5. In the `signal_crate` directory, type `make it`
+6. Run `./SignalCrate`

 Notes on the environment:
 - There are dedicated audio, control, and UI threads
 - Modules follow similar design patterns for processing audio, UI, OSC, and control functions, with a central engine to wire it together.
 This allows for new modules to be created as they are needed.
+- The `input` module can take in multichannel audio independently.
+- The `vca` module can output multichannel audio independently.
-- All modules run with a mono input and mono out
+- All other modules run with a mono input and mono out.
-- Multiple modules can sum into one module's input, and they do just that, sum into a mono signal.
+- Multiple modules can sum into one module's input.
 - All control outputs are 0.0-1.0 32-float values and each control module has a depth parameter to control its output strength.
 Similarly, audio modules have amp parameters to do the same.
 - All modules take -1.0-1.0 control values and use of the CV Processor can allow for inversion, attenuation,